Heewon-Hailey/NN-image-classifiers/README.md

 ## About the project

-The purpose of the project is to implement CNN and MLP image classifiers and compare the performance of them on a subset of the CIFAR 10 dataset.
+The purpose of the project is to implement convolutional neural network (CNN) and multilayer perceptron (MLP) image classifiers and compare the performance of them on a subset of the CIFAR 10 dataset.

 <br>